Expatriate Compensation Packages

 Personal income tax: the Indonesian government is now enforcing an 1984 regulation that all foreigners working in Indonesia for more than 183 days in a fiscal year must pay Indonesian individual income tax.
 The rate ranges from 5% of your first Rp 25 million in salary p.a. to 35% for amounts over Rp 200 million.
 Be sure that you are clear if your company will help you to obtain the NPWP (personal income tax number), and whether or not your salary is NET of Indonesian income taxes, or if your company will help you to file your yearly Indonesian tax return.

 Be sure that you are clear with the tax authorities in your home country about possible double taxation exemptions or credits against your home country personal income tax.
 Be aware that this tax applies on your worldwide income, not just salary earned as a result of your work in Indonesia.
 If your company has foreign offices, you can always file a lien against their foreign holdings until they pay your taxes, if they renege on taxes and the taxman comes for you.
-This taxation holds true if you are in the country on a business visa (for more than 183 days) as well as a KITAS or KITAP.
+This taxation holds true if you are in the country on a business visa (for more than 183 days) as well as an ITAS or ITAP.

 Housing: company housing may be provided ... you simply choose from the available houses in company housing complexes.
 This happens most often with companies in the oil and gas industry.
 In most companies a housing allowance is given to expatriate employees and you must find a house or apartment you like within the rent allowance approved by the company.
 Bargain hard ... as housing prices decrease rapidly when the expat community shrinks during economic recessions!

 Schooling: the single largest expense after salary and housing is usually education for your children.
 International schools in Jakarta are not cheap!
-Jakarta International School currently requires that each student have a non-refundable enrollment deposit of $1,500 and a Capital Fee which costs USD 4,000/student, which is in addition to the yearly tuition fees, which varies from over USD 14,400 to more than USD 22,900 depending upon the student's grade level.
+Jakarta Intercultural School currently requires that each student have a non-refundable enrollment deposit of $1,500 and a Capital Fee which costs USD 4,000/student, which is in addition to the yearly tuition fees, which varies from over USD 23,150 to more than USD 31,650* depending upon the student's grade level.
 While other school may be less expensive, most of the more established international schools have similar fee ranges.
 When discussing schooling costs with your company, specifically ask if they cover the Capital Fee in addition to tuition, bus fees, and other school-required charges.
-If your children are still young, ask the company will cover the cost of pre-school.
-(JIS fees stated are for 2013-2014 school year)
+If your children are still young, ask the company will cover the cost of pre-school. *(JIS fees stated are for 2014-2015 school year)

 Cars: companies usually provide one car per family.
 For company cars, the employer pays all insurance, service and repair, registration, and tax costs associated with the vehicles.
 Gasoline, parking, tolls may be covered in full, or in part by a monthly allowance for running expenses.
 Some companies may prefer, instead of providing a company car, to lend the newly arrived expatriate money to buy a car or provide a car loan, or take advantage of car leasing plans which include maintenance.